jamesplease/redux-resource/docs/guides/updating-resources.md

 you typically know the IDs of the resources that you're updating, so you can just track the requests on the resource's metadata directly.

+### Successful Updates

+When an action of type `UPDATE_RESOURCES_SUCCEEDED` is dispatched, the reducer will update any of the resources in your state tree with the ones included in the action's `resources`.

+The metadata for each of those resources will also be changed to have `readStatus: 'SUCCEEDED'`.

+If a `label` is passed, then the IDs for the label will be updated to include the new IDs.

 ### Example Action Creator

 This example shows an action creator to update a single book.
 It uses the